How To Throw The Perfect Birthday Party For Your Dog

 How To Throw The Perfect Birthday Party For Your Corgi

-You can decide what theme you want your Corgi’s birthday party to have and whether or not you’re going to theme all of the games and activities around this.
+You can decide what theme you want your dog’s birthday party to have and whether or not you’re going to theme all of the games and activities around this.
 You might also need to decide whether you want an indoor or outdoor party (and have a backup indoor location if you choose the latter).

 throw the perfect birthday party for your corgi